-- Ensuring we are ready to meet our reporting obligations against the 2024 Code. - Strengthening our second line assurance function.
+- Ensuring we are ready to meet our reporting obligations against the 2024 Code. - Strengthening our second line assurance function. - Progressing work on finance transformation with a focus on NA. - Implementing and testing the PPM standard and application.

 Annual statement from the Chair of the Remuneration Committee